zensh/resp.js/README.md

 ### resp.Resp(options)

-return a eventEmitter, then feed one or more buffers and decode to some value.
+return a eventEmitter, then feed pipelining buffers and decode to some value.

 ```js
 var respEventEmitter = new resp.Resp({